- Search The Registry

-Dr. Bunche served in the Office of Strategic Services from 1941 to 1944, during World War II, and joined the United States Department of State in 1944; in 1945, he became the first Black to head a departmental division in federal government, the Division of Dependent Area Affairs.
-An expert on trusteeship matters, Ralph Bunche participated in the writing of the UN Charter and in 1946, he became director of the trusteeship division of the UN.
+During World War II, Dr. Bunche served in the Office of Strategic Services from 1941 to 1944 and joined the United States Department of State in 1944; in 1945, he became the first Black to head a departmental division in the federal government, the Division of Dependent Area Affairs.
+An expert on trusteeship matters, Ralph Bunche, participated in the writing of the UN Charter and in 1946, he became director of the trusteeship division of the UN.

-Beginning in 1947, as a senior member of the staff of the UN commission on Palestine, he participated in the mediation efforts that resulted in recognition of the state of Israel.
+Beginning in 1947, as a senior member of the staff of the UN Commission on Palestine, he participated in the mediation efforts to recognize the state of Israel.
 Bunche won international recognition for his skill as a mediator, and he was awarded the 1950 Nobel Peace Prize after negotiating the four armistice agreements that halted the 1948-1949 Arab-Israeli War.
 Continuing to work at the UN, he became an Undersecretary in 1955.
 In 1969, this title was changed to Undersecretary General of the UN.
-Until his retirement from the UN in 1971 Bunche directed peacekeeping operations for the United Nations and was responsible for the UN program on peaceful uses of atomic energy.
+Until he retired from the UN in 1971, Bunche directed peacekeeping operations for the United Nations and was responsible for the UN program on peaceful uses of atomic energy.